DNA-Correcting Codes: End-to-end Correction in DNA Storage Systems: Definitions, Problem Statement, and Related Works

 \subsection{Related Work}

 Previous studies on information retrieval in DNA storage systems have typically tackled the problem by addressing the three steps (i.e., clustering, reconstruction, and error correction) individually, utilizing a combination of ECC and algorithmic methods.
-In most works, the clustering step was performed by protecting the indices with an ECC and then using the decoder of this code to correct the indices and cluster the reads \cite{BOSEY21}, \cite{BGHCTIP16}, \cite{GHPPS15}, \cite{O17}, \cite{YGM17}.
+In most works, the clustering step was performed by protecting the indices with an ECC and then using the decoder of this code to correct the indices and cluster the reads \cite{BGHCTIP16}, \cite{GHPPS15}, \cite{O17}, \cite{YGM17}.
 Other works used algorithmic methods which are usually time-consuming or not accurate enough in clustering \cite{QYW22},\cite{RMRAJYCS17}.
 The reconstruction task is commonly studied independently, and it is usually assumed that the clustering step was successful \cite{BMALA}, \cite{SYSY20}, \cite{SGPY21}.
-Additionally, in most previous works, an ECC is applied on the data and is used for correcting errors on the reconstructed strands, see e.g. \cite{BGHCTIP16}, \cite{O17},\cite{YGM17}.
-Another approach, which is the most related to ours, appears in~\cite{SYLWZ20}, where the authors studied the clustering problem from a coding theory perspective, however, their work only tackles the first step in the retrieval process of the data, i.e., the clustering step.
+Additionally, in most previous works, an ECC is applied on the data and is used for correcting errors on the reconstructed strands, see e.g. \cite{BOSEY21}, \cite{BGHCTIP16}, \cite{O17},\cite{YGM17}.
+Another approach appears in~\cite{SYLWZ20}, where the authors studied the clustering problem from a coding theory perspective, however, their work only tackles the first step in the retrieval process of the data, i.e., the clustering step.

 The key difference of this work from previous studies is that in this work we present a novel approach for error-correcting codes in DNA storage systems which encapsulate all the information retrieval steps together into a single code.
+A follow-up work to the first version of this paper~\cite{BBY23} appears in \cite{HWU23}.
+In~\cite{HWU23}, Wu generalized some of the results that are presented in Section~\ref{sec:error_free} to the case where errors can also affect the data-field.
+For more details see Section~\ref{Sec:ErrornesData}.